chatojavier/applemusicsearch/README.md

 The objetive of this exercise was lern how to use "useEffect", "useReducer", and how to fetch data from react.

-In a second part od the project I implement a navigation bar with three buttons witch bring us two new views: Movies and Books.
-To made it I used Web Components (Custom Elements) and a vanilla JS hash routing.
+In a second part of the project I implemented a navigation bar with three buttons that bring us two new views: Movies and Books.
+To do this I used web components (custom elements) and vanilla JS hash routing.

 ## Usage

-This was one of the javascript projects developed for the fullstack MITxPro program.
-In this case I used Create React App for search songs, artists, albums or music videos from Apple Music.
-I used the iTunes Search Api for this task.
+This was one of the ReactJS projects developed for the fullstack MITxPro program.
+In this case, I created a React app to search for Apple Music songs, artists, albums, or music videos.
+Plus, you have two additional views for searching for books and movies.
+I used the iTunes Search API for this task.

 You could see this app working in this link: https://jbdigital.online/applemusic/